freeCodeCamp/freeCodeCamp/guide/english/machine-learning/index.md

 data consist of a set of training examples.
 In supervised learning, each example is a pair consisting of an input object (typically a vector) and a desired output value (also called the supervisory signal).
 Further, the supervised learning can be taken as 2 paradigm, classification and regression.

+### Overfitting and Underfitting
+The idea of overfitting in machine learning is making the machine model the data too well.
+This essentially making the machine to recognize a situation with only a specific characteristics that the data shows, or in other words picking up too much noise in the data.
+This can be problematic in terms of the lack of flexibility in adapting different situations.
+On the other hand, underfitting generalizes too much.
+It doesn't recognizes patterns as well and would not be able to differentiate much about different situations.

 #### Basic flowchart/steps for supervised learning
 1. Collect training set.
 2. Divide training set into input object (features) and output object (classes or value)